Lord Charles Beresford: Naval and political career

+Two of the Countess of Warwick's children were allegedly fathered by Beresford.
+Marjorie Blanche Greville (1884–1964), born three years after her marriage to the Earl of Warwick, was Daisy's second child.
+The Countess, in a 1923 conversation with Basil Dean, stated that Marjorie was fathered by Beresford.
+The third, Charles Algernon Brooke (1885–1887), who died aged 16 months, may also have been fathered by Beresford.

 Involvement in Egypt and Sudan

 From 1878 until 1881 Beresford was second in command of the royal yacht HMY Osborne.
-He was captain of the gunboat HMS Condor in 1882 when it took part in the bombardment of Alexandria during the Egyptian war of 1882 and won admiration amongst the British public for taking his ship inshore to bombard the Egyptian batteries at close range.
+He was captain of the gunboat HMS Condor in 1882 when it took part in the Bombardment of Alexandria during the Egyptian war of 1882 and won admiration amongst the British public for taking his ship inshore to bombard the Egyptian batteries at close range.

 In 1884 and 1885 Beresford joined the staff of the Gordon Relief Expedition under Garnet Wolseley, along with the Naval Brigade and a Gardner machinegun, to which Beresford was much attracted.
-During the battle of Abu Klea, Dervishes overran his Gardner gun when it jammed at the last moment.
+During the Battle of Abu Klea, Dervishes overran his Gardner gun when it jammed at the last moment.
 Beresford just escaped death by diving under the trail of the gun.
 Henry Newbolt's Abu Klea poem "Vitaï Lampada" is often quoted, "The Gatling's jammed and the Colonel's dead...", although it was a Gardner machine gun which jammed.